 Wherever you are, remember that there is always beauty even in the mundane.
 By practicing and implementing new ideas, you’re giving yourself permission to take creativity to the next level.
 Embrace the unknown, zoom in out of details, and don’t be afraid to explore new places and experiment with styles.

 At the end of the day, producing more original images with new points of view is never about your gear.
 The best gear you have is the one you have on you.
 Shifting your vision to focus on new things is what ultimately will help you truly make the most of the city you’ve grown so used to.
-Before you know it, you’ll realize there’s no such thing as a ‘boring’ location.
+Before you know it, you’ll realize that in street photography, there’s no such thing as a ‘boring’ location.